PedestrianDynamics/jupedsim/README.txt

 >> jpscore.exe my_simulation_ini.xml

-from the command line (or also dropping the file on the executable) will generate a trajectory file, which you can visualize with TraVisTo.
+from the command line (or also dropping the file on the executable) will generate a trajectory file, which you can visualize with jpsvis.
 You will find some projects samples in the downloaded files and further information in the manual.
 Showcase